Robust stability of event-triggered nonlinear moving horizon estimation: Preliminaries and Problem Setup

 with $\eta \in [0, 1)$, $P_1,P_2 \succ 0$ and $Q,R \succeq 0$.
-A systematic approach for calculating an \iIOSS/ Lyapunov function is presented in \cite[Section IV]{Sch23}, thereby allowing for the systematic verification of Assumption~\ref{ass:eIOSSET}.
+Systematic approaches for calculating an i-IOSS Lyapunov function using LMI conditions are presented in \cite[Section IV]{Sch23,Are23}, thereby allowing for the systematic verification of Assumption~\ref{ass:eIOSSET}.
 In Section \ref{sec:StabAna}, we show that the proposed ET-MHE is robustly globally exponentially stable according to the following definition. \begin{defi}[RGES {\cite[Def.
 1]{Knu18}}] A state estimator for system (\ref{eq:sys}) is robustly globally exponentially stable (RGES) if there exist $C_x,C_w>0$ and $\lambda_x,\lambda_w \in [0,1)$ such that for any initial conditions $x_0,\hat{x}_0 \in \mathbb{X}$ and any disturbance sequence~$\mathbf{w}\in\mathbb{W}^\infty$ the resulting state estimate $\hat{x}_t$ satisfies the following for all $t\geq 0$